adarshkumarsingh83/jmri-cmri/DOCUMENTS/JMRI-MOSQUITTO-MQTT/jmri-mqtt-spring-transformer-wireless-eco-system/spring-jmri-mqtt-data-transformer/README.md

 ### To Run this application
 * $ mvn spring-boot:run

-### To Run Executable jar of application
+### To Run Executable jar of application with default configuration with default profile
-* $ java -jar ./target/spring-jmri-mqtt-data-transformer.jar
+* $ java -jar spring-jmri-mqtt-data-transformer.jar

 ### To pass the customized configuration file
+> for production profile with external configuration file passed from cmd line
+> NOTE COPY THE application.yaml and application.properties file from doc directory of this application
+> in the same directory where jar file is present then execute the below cmd
+* java -jar -Dspring.profiles.active=prod spring-jmri-mqtt-data-transformer.jar --spring.config.name=application
+* or
-* $ java -jar ./target/spring-jmri-mqtt-data-transformer.jar --spring.config.location=classpath:/application.properties,classpath:/application.yaml
+* java -jar -Dspring.profiles.active=prod spring-jmri-mqtt-data-transformer.jar --spring.config.location=./

 ## TO ENABLE JMRI MQTT DATA ENDPOINTS
 > ENABLE THE PROPERTIES in  src/main/resources/application.properties